Education and Training

 · Opportunities for those promoting physical activity in care settings to network with peers

 Participants do not need to have any background or formal experience in leading physical activities but they must be working in a care setting.
 Also, their employer must commit to enabling them to lead physical activity back in their own care setting following participation in CarePALs.
-The HSE is funding these workshops so there will be no charge to participants.
-Refreshments and a light lunch will be provided.
-Casual leisurewear and appropriate footwear should be worn.

 Physical literacy is defined as “the motivation, confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life”